workfloworchestrator/orchestrator-core/docs/workshops/beginner/input-forms.md

-The helper functions `wrap_create_initial_input_form`, for create workflows, and `wrap_modify_initial_input_form`, for modify and terminate workflows, are used to integrate the input form into the workflow and handle all needed `State` management.
+The helper functions `wrap_create_initial_input_form`, for create workflows, and `wrap_modify_initial_input_form`, for modify and terminate workflows, are used to integrate the input form into the workflow and perform all needed `State` management.
 A common pattern used is:

 ```python